Project

 There are three project topics covering a range of machine learning tasks:

-1. Identify Chinese characters (computer vision) — You will be given images containing a mix of handwritten numeric digits and Chinese characters.
-Your task is to identify and draw bounding boxes around the Chinese characters.
+1. Identify birds in nature (computer vision) [Kaggle] — You will be given images containing birds in nature.
+Your task is to identify and draw bounding boxes around the birds.

 Dataset